Liturgical-Calendar/liturgy-components-php/README.md

 }
 ```

+If no national or diocesan calendar was requested, but only the General Roman Calendar, then the inputs won't be disabled,
+their default selected values however will be set to those that were requested for the Calendar instance.

 ### WebCalendar

 A WebCalendar is instantiated with a response object from the Liturgical Calendar API.
 It does not currently take care of making the request,